jtychesen/quiz-app-python/README.md

 ### v0.2 - 2026-06-22

-Made a command file, clickable to run the quiz in terminal
+-Made a command file, clickable to run the quiz in terminal

 ### v0.1 - 2026-06-22

-Created repository and connected to GitHub
+-Created repository and connected to GitHub
-Made simple quiz in pythn, with one question and 4 answer alternatives Uploaded to github
+-Made simple quiz in python, with one question and 4 answer alternatives -Uploaded to GitHub